estebbins/steamee/README.md

 - Leave comments and/or ratings on a game when you view the game from the "get steamee" section or when viewing from your profile of saved games

 ## Unsolved problems
 - Multiple of the same Steam game could be added.
-Had to remove the unique: true attribut of the steamId property in game model as multiple games with no steam ID were able to be added.
+Had to remove the unique: true e of the steamId property in game model as multiple games with no steam ID were able to be added.
 - Editing/deleting games from the game collection - this is meant to be an administrative task, shortterm work arounds are present
 - The Steam store API call is limited, therefore multiple API calls would make the store page more robust/dynamic